 Students must submit two compositions totalling between 3 and 41⁄2 minutes - one composition written to a brief, set by AQA in September of Year 11, and one free choice composition.
 These are recorded on either acoustic instruments or using computer technology.
-Traditionally, most (if not all) UVHS students achieve an A in this unit each year.
+Traditionally, most (if not all) UVHS students achieve the top grades in this unit each year.

 The entire course is designed to reflect the musical experience of each student whatever their background in the subject, so that they can develop their own style in both composition and performance.
-Historically, UVHS Music Department has not only consistently achieved the top grades in Cumbria for GCSE Music, but also achieved some of the best A/A and A-C grades in the country.
+Historically, UVHS Music Department has not only consistently achieved the top grades in Cumbria for GCSE Music, but also achieved some of the best 9-8 (A) and 9-4 (A-C) grades in the country.